erich5168/py-prime/README.md

 ```

 ### 3. While loop
 Constant check timmer if it has reached 10s.
 If reached break.
-If not continue...
+If not continue running `is_prime()` funcction.
 ```py
 while True:
     current = time.time();